The Humanities Center

-- Conduct activities that promote mutual understanding and respect among people of different cultures, races, ethnicities, religions, and other distinctions
+- Conduct activities that promote mutual understanding and respect among people of different cultures, races, ethnicities, religions and other distinctions

-- Influence positive social change by transforming attitudes and perceptions towards greater acceptance, tolerance, and interaction among these groups
+- Influence positive social change by transforming attitudes and perceptions towards greater acceptance, tolerance and interaction among these groups

 - Ultimately remove barriers that hinder individuals and groups from realizing their aspirations and full potential

-The Center, a distinct unit of Lewis and Clark Community College, is recognized as a leader for helping individuals and communities across the globe embrace the notion of respect, understanding, kindness, and forgiveness.
+The center, a distinct unit of Lewis and Clark Community College, is recognized as a leader for helping individuals and communities across the globe embrace the notion of respect, understanding, kindness, and forgiveness.

-It will provide a gathering place for scholars and other individuals from across the disciplines to meet, discuss and plan educational activities/program around the various aspects of the humanities, including:
+Since its opening in 2015, the center has provided a gathering place for scholars and other individuals from across the disciplines to meet, discuss and plan educational activities/program around the various aspects of the humanities, including:

 - Visits of distinguished scholars

 - Public lectures and conferences in the humanities and abroad

 - Contributions to planning and development across the humanities locally, nationally and internationally

 - Cooperation with national and international humanities institutions